saturnin55/ChipnDaleAutoSplitter/README.md

 ## Installation

-(this won't work until the autosplitter is published to the official livesplit repo)

 - Go to "Edit Splits.." in LiveSplit
 - Enter the name of the game in "Game Name"
   - This must be entered correctly for LiveSplit to know which script to load